carbon-language/carbon-lang/clang/docs/Modules.rst

     Resources/                Subdirectory containing additional resources
     Name                      Symbolic link to the shared library for the framework

 The ``system`` attribute specifies that the module is a system module.
-When a system module is rebuilt, all of the module's header will be considered system headers, which suppresses warnings.
+When a system module is rebuilt, all of the module's headers will be considered system headers, which suppresses warnings.
 This is equivalent to placing ``#pragma GCC system_header`` in each of the module's headers.
 The form of attributes is described in the section Attributes_, below.

+The ``extern_c`` attribute specifies that the module contains C code that can be used from within C++.
+When such a module is built for use in C++ code, all of the module's headers will be treated as if they were contained within an implicit ``extern "C"`` block.
+An import for a module with this attribute can appear within an ``extern "C"`` block.
+No other restrictions are lifted, however: the module currently cannot be imported within an ``extern "C"`` block in a namespace.

 Modules can have a number of different kinds of members, each of which is described below: